T. K. Seung

-T. K. Seung was a Korean American philosopher and literary critic.
+T. K. Seung (September 20, 1930 – February 19, 2022) was a Korean-American philosopher and literary critic.
 His academic interests cut across diverse philosophical and literary subjects, including ethics, political philosophy, Continental philosophy, cultural hermeneutics, and literary criticism.

-He was a professor of Philosophy, Government, and Law at The University of Texas at Austin College of Liberal Arts.
+Seung was a professor of Philosophy, Government, and Law at the University of Texas at Austin College of Liberal Arts.

 Background

-Seung was born on September 20, 1930, the eldest of three children, near the city of Chongju in North Pyongan Province.
+T. K. Seung was born on September 20, 1930, the eldest of three children, near the city of Chongju in North Pyongan Province.
 He attended Chongju Middle School, where he was exposed to Western-style education.
-In 1947, he escaped from North Korea, crossing the 38th parallel with a few friends.
-He settled in Seoul, South Korea, where he studied at Seoul High School for three years.
+In 1947, he escaped Chongju due to the influence of the People's Committee of North Korea, crossing the 38th parallel with a few friends.
+He settled in Seoul, where he studied at Seoul High School for three years.
 He attended Yonsei University for only one month before the Korean War broke out in June 1950, subsequently fleeing south to Busan ahead of the advancing North Korean army.